 Simple English definitions for legal terms

-Read a random definition: legal vote
+Read a random definition: child-support guidelines

 The geography of crime is the study of where crimes happen and why they happen in those places.
 It is a part of criminology, which is the study of crime and punishment.
 Environmental criminology is another term for this field of study.
 It looks at the areas where crimes occur and tries to understand why offenders are active in those areas.